The H Collective

-The H Collective is a United States-based film finance, production, marketing and distribution company founded in 2017.
-The company has Chinese and American backers.
+The H Collective is an American film finance, production, marketing and distribution company founded in 2017.
+The company was founded by Chinese financier Kenneth Huang and has Chinese and American backers.
 THC is headquartered in Los Angeles, and it has offices in Shanghai and Berlin.
-THC's "first global title" was the 2019 film Brightburn.
+THC's "first global title" was the 2019 film Brightburn, for which it was developing a sequel in 2023.
+THC acquired the rights to the XXX film series from Revolution Studios in 2018 to produce a fourth film, but faced a lawsuit from Weying Galaxy in 2020 over alleged misrepresentation and unauthorized transactions concerning those rights.

+In 2019, THC formed a partnership with Japanese technology conglomerate Rakuten, although it ended by 2023.
+THC expanded its operations to Saudi Arabia, focusing on film development and production in the Arabic-speaking market.
+THC also ventured into integrating Metaverse, Web3, and AI technologies into film production through its new subsidiary, H3 Entertainment.

+A 2024 investigation by Deadline Hollywood revealed that Kenneth Huang left the company with numerous lawsuits, substantial debts, and unresolved disputes, leading to his disappearance.

 Company history

-The H Collective was launched during the 2017 Shanghai International Film Festival with the goal of financing and/or producing four films a year in its first four years.
+Prior to 2017, Chinese financier Kenneth Huang was Paramount Pictures's connection to Chinese resources.
+In June 2017, he created The H Collective, which was launched during the 2017 Shanghai International Film Festival with the goal of financing and/or producing four films a year in its first four years.
+For THC, Huang hired "experienced and trusted" Hollywood executives to make films.
+The company was financially backed by Huang and his brother Kent Huang as well as other Chinese and American backers.

 In the following September, the company hired as CEO Nic Crawley, who was the president of international marketing and distribution for Paramount Pictures.
 The company subsequently hired Jenna Sanz-Agero as EVP Business Affairs and Operations and Ivy Sun as CFO.
-The company is financially backed by Chinese brothers Kenneth Huang and Kent Huang as well as other Chinese and American backers.

 In April 2018, THC partnered with Sony Pictures to market and distribute THC's films.
 In the same month, Sherryl Clark was hired as THC's President of Production.
 Sanz-Agero was promoted to Chief Operating Officer, and Sun was promoted to Chief Strategy Officer.
 Del Mayberry replaced Sun as the CFO.
 In the following May, THC partnered with the online video platform company iQiyi to co-produce three films.

-In May 2019, THC secured investment funding from the Japanese electronic commerce and Internet company Rakuten.
-By the following August, THC partnered with Rakuten to establish two new entities: the joint venture film production entity Rakuten H Collective Studio and the distribution company Rakuten Distribution.
+In May 2019, Japanese technology conglomerate Rakuten took a stake in THC's upcoming films, also establishing a joint venture with the studio to distribute films in Japan.
+By the following August, THC partnered with Rakuten to establish Rakuten H Collective Studio, a joint venture for film production in Japan, and Rakuten Distribution, which will primarily release films produced by THC.
+By September 2023, THC ended its partnership with Rakuten.
+(A journalistic investigation in 2024 revealed that Rakuten successfully sued THC and Kenneth Huang for $52 million for engaging in a Ponzi scheme with their partnership.)